iamthechad/syntaxhighlightermt/readme.txt

 = I get an error saying "Can't find brush for: xxx" =

-The most likely issue is that you have disabled the brush required to show the type of code specified in the `<pre>` tag.
-Go to 'Settings' -> 'Syntax Highlighter' to verify the correct brush is enabled.
+The most likely issue is that the specified brush is not available as part of the plugin install.

 = Why "Syntax Highlighter MT"? =